bigbluebutton/bigbluebutton.github.io/_posts/2.6/2022-02-10-release-tests.md

 2. Click microphone and allow for browser permissions (if applicable).

 3. Verify if you can hear yourself in the echo test.
+Audio stream volume bar should indicate the volume of your voice.

+4. Change the microphone and speaker using the dropdowns (if applicable).

+5. Press "Stop audio feedback button" and verify that you dont hear your audio anymore, while the audio stream volume bar is still functional.
+Clicking that button again should turn on the audio feedback again.

-4. Click "Yes".
+6. Click "Yes".

-5. You should be redirected to the meeting and your microphone button and avatar in the in the user list should indicate the you are unmuted.
+7. You should be redirected to the meeting and your microphone button and avatar in the in the user list should indicate the you are unmuted.

 ### Mute/unmute